Frequently Asked Questions

 We want you to feel comfortable at your first appointment, especially if you have never been to a chiropractor.
 Here are some frequently asked questions to help alleviate some concerns you may have.
 Please feel free to contact us if you have additional questions and we are happy to help.

-Chiropractors diagnose and treat many different spinal disorders that cause Neuromusculoskeletal or nerve pain.
+Chiropractors diagnose and treat many different spinal disorders that cause Neuromusculoskeletal or Nerve Pain.
 Below are some spine-related conditions that chiropractors treat:

 Back Pain (Sprains and Strains)